William Z. Foster: Second return to power

-The Party campaigned vigorously for Henry A. Wallace's candidacy for president in 1948—which failed to produce a viable Progressive Party.
-The failure of the campaign and the onset of the Cold War contributed to a disastrous situation for the unions and union leaders associated with the Party within the CIO, which expelled most of them by 1950.
+The party campaigned vigorously for third-party candidate Henry A. Wallace in the 1948 United States presidential election.
+However, this effort failed to produce a viable Progressive Party, which was its aim, and Wallace suffered a major defeat.
+The failure of this campaign and the onset of the Cold War contributed to a disastrous situation for Communist-affiliated unions and union leaders within the CIO, many of which were expelled.